 Currently cross border travel between England, Wales and Scotland is not allowed (apart from of a number of limited exceptions as has been the case for some time), but this may change as each of the home countries ease restrictions.
 At the time of writing, we don’t know when this will be, but any updates will be posted in a future update article for Wales and on the Mountaineering Scotland website.

-We have updated our article on Covid in Wales to reflect the recent minor changes to the Welsh regulations.
-We are expecting substantial updates to the situation in Wales following the next Welsh review on 12 March.
+We have updated our article on Covid in Wales to reflect the review that took place on 12th March to the Welsh regulations.
 Full details on Covid restrictions in Wales can be found on: www.gov.wales/coronavirus

 For information on Covid and how it affects climbers and walkers in Scotland, refer to Mountaineering Scotland’s coronavirus web page.
 Full details on Covid restrictions in Scotland can be found on: https://www.gov.scot/coronavirus-covid-19/